Can Candles Go Bad? Yes, and Here’s How to Fix That

 If you bought your candles for the aroma, use them within a year of purchase and keep them correctly between uses to get the most fragrance out of them.
 After the candles have been cured for 1-4 months, they will have the strongest scent.

 If you keep your survival candles in a cool, dry place, they will endure for years before losing their burn time.
-If you’re buying candles for an emergency, go for paraffin-based or beeswax candles because they burn for a long period.
+If you’re buying candles for an emergency, go for a paraffin-based or a beeswax candle because they burn for a long period.